penmenpress/penmenpresswebsiteOLDSYNC/wp-content/plugins/bnfw/README.txt

 = Notifications aren't coming through! =

 First of all, follow [this article](https://betternotificationsforwp.com/how-can-i-receive-the-best-support/) about how to find out what might be causing the problem.
-Additionally, please take a look at [this help document](https://betternotificationsforwp.com/documentation/getting-started/how-to-improve-email-delivery/) to see how you might improve email delivery when using Better Notifications for WordPress.
+Additionally, please take a look at [this help document](https://betternotificationsforwp.com/documentation/getting-started/how-to-improve-email-delivery/) to see how you might improve email delivery when using Better Notifications for WP.

 Many hosts place a limit on the number of emails that can be sent out within an hour so this may also cause some delay in emails arriving.
 [This article](https://support.mailpoet.com/knowledgebase/lists-of-hosts-and-their-sending-limits/) has a fairly extensive list of hosts and their corresponding email rate limits that's worth checking out.
 Alternatively, please check with your host directly to find out what your limit is.